hannahdxz/STAT545-hw-Dong-Xinzhe/hw05/README.md

 **Report of my process:**

 * At first I had difficulty load the figure I previously saved to file.
-They after I added `.png` after the name of the saved plot, it works!
+They after I added `.png` after the name of the saved plot, it worked!

 * This tutorial about the [forcats package](https://blog.rstudio.com/2016/08/31/forcats-0-1-0/) is really helpful.